kaio-99/kaio-99.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 📰 News
+- *2025.08* One paper on EEG biometrics is accepted by IEEE TIFS (`CCF-A, Top journal on AI security`).
 - *2025.07* One paper on multi-modal emotion distribution learning is accepted by ACM MM 2025 (`CCF-A`).
 - *2025.03* One paper on cross-subject multi-modal emotion recognition is accepted by IEEE TAFFC (`Top journal on affective computing`).
 - *2025.03* One paper on cross-subject multi-modal emotion recognition is accepted by IEEE TCDS.